Eigenvalues and dynamical degrees of self-maps on abelian varieties: Preliminaries on abelian varieties

 Moreover, if $\alpha\in \End(X)$, then by Gauss's primitivity lemma, $\chi_{\alpha}^{\reduced}(t) \in \bZ[t]$. \end{proposition}

-It is not hard to extend \cref{prop:Milne} to the case when $X$ is an arbitrary abelian variety.
-Indeed, by Poincar\'e's complete reducibility theorem (see e.g., \cite[\S19, Theorem~1]{Mumford}), $X$ is isogenous to a product $X_1 \times \cdots \times X_s$, where the $X_j = A_j^{n_j}$ are powers of mutually non-isogenous simple abelian varieties $A_j$, and
+It is not hard to extend \cref{prop:Milne} to the case when $X$ is an arbitrary abelian variety over $\bk$ (which is not necessarily of the form $A^n$).
+Indeed, by Poincar\'e's complete reducibility theorem (see, e.g., \cite[\S19, Theorem~1]{Mumford}), $X$ is isogenous to a product $X_1 \times \cdots \times X_s$, where the $X_j = A_j^{n_j}$ are powers of mutually non-isogenous simple abelian varieties $A_j$, and

 Write the image of $\alpha\in \End^0(X)$ as the product $\alpha_1 \times \cdots \times \alpha_s$ with each $\alpha_j \in \End^0(X_j)$.
 Let $V_{j,1}, \ldots, V_{j,e_j}$ denote the $e_j$ nonisomorphic irreducible representations of $\End^0(X_j)$ over $\ol{\bQ}$, where each one has degree $d_jn_j$.
 Denote by $V_j^{\reduced} \coloneqq V_{j,1} \oplus \cdots \oplus V_{j,e_j}$ the reduced representation of $\End^0(X_j)$.